micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 7.md

 The son of Ulam _was_ Bedan.)
 These _were_ the descendants of Gilead the son of Machir, the son of Manasseh.

 ###### 18
-His sister Hammoleketh bore Ishhod, [^l]Abiezer, and Mahlah.
+His sister Hammoleketh bore Ishhod, Abiezer, and Mahlah.

 ###### 19
 And the sons of Shemida were Ahian, Shechem, Likhi, and Aniam. ## The Family of Ephraim